Bloom Filters in Adversarial Environments: Computationally Unbounded Adversary

 \section{Computationally Unbounded Adversary}

 In this section, we extend the discussion of adversarial resilient Bloom filters to ones against computationally \emph{unbounded} adversaries.
 First, notice that the attack of \Cref{thm:no-owf} holds in this case as well, since an unbounded adversary can invert any function (with probability 1).
 Formally, we get the following corollary: \begin{corollary} Let $\BB=(\BB_1,\BB_2)$ be any non-trivial Bloom filter of $n$ elements that uses $m$ bits of memory and let $\eps_0$ be the minimal error of $\BB$.
-Then for any constant $\eps < 1$, $\BB$ is not $(n,t,\eps)$-adversarial resilient against unbounded adversaries for $t=O\paren{\frac{m}{\eps_0^2}}$. \end{corollary}
+Then for any constant $\eps < 1$ there exist a $t$ such that $\BB$ is not $(n,t,\eps)$-adversarial resilient against unbounded adversaries and $t=O\paren{\frac{m}{\eps_0^2}}$. \end{corollary}

 As we saw, any $(n,\eps)$-Bloom filter must use at least $n\leps$ bits of memory.
 We show how to construct Bloom Filters that are resilient against \emph{unbounded} adversaries for $t$ queries while using only $O\paren{n\leps + t}$ bits of memory.